rizinorg/book/src/tools/rz-bin/tables.md

 aflt:addr/cols/name/nbbs:size/gt/32:nbbs/gt/1:nbbs/lt/10:nbbs/sort/rev:fancy
 ```
 This command selects the `addr`, `name`, and `nbbs` columns.
 It filters functions whose size is greater than 32 bytes and keeps only those functions whose number of basic blocks (`nbbs`) is greater than 1 and less than 10.
 The results are displayed in reverse order of nbbs using the fancy table format.
+We are using `addr` for filtering, which means that the filtering is performed on virtual addresses.

 ### Example 2: Paginate strings, filter by length, and export as CSV
 ```